idmcalculus/wordGameChallenge/README.md

 1. Enter a word length between 3 and 10 letters
 2. Click "Start Game"
-3. Type your guess and press Enter or click to submit
+3. Type your guess using your keyboard and press Enter or click to submit
+4. The on-screen alphabet grid is for feedback only, not for typing
-4. Get feedback through colors:
+5. Get feedback through colors:
-   - Green: Correct letter in correct position
+   - 🟩 Green: Correct letter in correct position
-   - Orange: Correct letter in wrong position
+   - 🟧 Orange: Correct letter in wrong position
-   - Grey: Letter not in word
+   - ⬜ Grey: Letter not in word
-5. You have 5 attempts to guess the word
+6. You have 5 attempts to guess the word
-6. Try to beat your best time!
+7. Try to beat your best time!

 ## Project Structure 📁